Print This Article

 What advice would you give to student pharmacists?

-What are your special interests or hobbies outside of work?
+Do you have any special interests or hobbies outside of work?